kraghupathi/raghu-wiki/terraform/README.md

 - **terraform apply:** Apply the changes required to reach the desired state of the configuration.
 - **terraform destroy:** destroys Terraform-managed infrastructure.

-# Deploying ec2 instance with Terraform
+# Deploying ec2 instance with apache2 using Terraform
 Pre-requisite:
 1. AWS account
 2. EC2 Ubuntu instance.